opensvc/docs.opensvc.com/source/compliance.campaigns.rst

 On a set of servers exercising all possible ruleset contextualizations, test the module using the commands::

-  # sudo /opt/opensvc/bin/nodemgr updatecomp
+  # sudo nodemgr updatecomp

-  # sudo /opt/opensvc/bin/nodemgr compliance fix --module it.sys.linux.repo
+  # sudo nodemgr compliance fix --module it.sys.linux.repo

 Check the logs in the ``Compliance > Logs`` view or in the output of the fix command, verify that the package manager behaves as expected.